If you want to move directly to another section or part of this Baseball Lingo listing you simply click on one

 In the case of substituting one hitter into the line up to replace a hitter due to come to bat is permitted.
 This is called the use of a "Pinch Hitter."

 The hitter whose has been replaced must now leave the game he has been replaced by the pinch hitter.
-Even though the new hitter replaces the due up hitter the new hitter normally would take that players position on the defence.
-The pinch hitter rule has further meaning applied in that by rule the pinch hitter could if needed also be replaced with another player being substituted into the defensive playing position when the team goes on the defence.
+Even though the new hitter replaces the due up hitter the new hitter normally would take that players position on the defense.
+The pinch hitter rule has further meaning applied in that by rule the pinch hitter could if needed also be replaced with another player being substituted into the defensive playing position when the team goes on the defense.

 Baseball rules pinch hitter has more ramifications than basic rules of baseball as you can now see rules for baseball can get a little complicated.